MountainCat1/DimWarper/README.md

 ### Description
 Diwmwarper is a platformer game in which you lay as a mysterious character who gained an ability to swap between two dimensions.
 You traveled to a distant land controlled by 7 different mages, each one more dangerous than the previous.
 Your quest is to conquer all seven towers and defeat the arch mage.

-With each tower, the player will face a new type of danger
+With each tower, player will face a new type of danger
 - Smaller platforms
 - Moving platforms
 - Fireballs